danieleborgo/SchoolTestGenerator/README.md

 The folder _json_ contains two JSON files that show completely all the available features of this software.

+## How it works

+This generator structure is generic and allows easy and fast modification.
+It is made by a function that:

+- Extracts the information from the tho JSONs, storing them is apposite structures, decorating them with various data to improve the performances;
+- For each student, calls a proper function that generates a test following school directives for different needs, as the school established;
+- Creates a file containing all the random values used in the test in function of each student, in order to simplify correction.

+The function that generates a single test in function of the student calls other ones, specific for this type of test.
+In order to change the behaviour of the generator, it's necessary modifying these invocations.

+Further information are given in the [generator package](./generator).

 ## How to create **_student.json_**

 This file is made by an array containing all the students data in form